This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Monohybrid Cross”.

 d) Normal dominance recessive relation

-Explanation: In case of incomplete dominance the phenotype of the heterozygote is intermediate to that of the homozygote in both recessive and dominant cases.
+Explanation: In the case of incomplete dominance the phenotype of the heterozygote is intermediate to that of the homozygote in both recessive and dominant cases.
 Then the ratio of both genotype and phenotype is 1:2:1.

 3. If a true breeding tall pea plant is crossed with a true breeding short pea plant, what will be the phenotype of the F1 generation?